22email/dotfiles/scripts/README.md

 # Scripts
 - These are taken from Luke Smith or Utkarsh Verma
-- To be used with dwmblocks-async
+- To be used with dwmblocks-async (except for screenshot)